How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Methodology

 \subsection{Source Re-Segmentation}

 In realistic settings, automatic translations of input speech are generated from automatically segmented audio.
 In such a scenario, segment-level evaluation requires aligning the hypothesis against the gold reference text.
-To re-segment the translation hypothesis so that its segments match those of the reference translation, the most commonly adopted method is the one proposed in~\cite{matusov-etal-2005-evaluating}.\footnote{\url{https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz}} For the sake of simplicity, we name it {\bf L-Segmenter}, where the {\bf L} highlights its \textit{intra-lingual} nature: both the generated hypothesis to be re-segmented and the reference text are in the same language (the target one, in this case).
-The method\footnote{A comparison between {\tt mwerSegmenter}, the original implementation of this method, and {\tt mweralign}, its new re-implementation by~\cite{post-hoang-2025-effects}, is provided in Appendix~C.} re-segments the hypothesis so that its Levenshtein distance from the reference is minimized.
+To re-segment the translation hypothesis so that its segments match those of the reference translation, the most commonly adopted method is the one proposed by~\namecite{matusov-etal-2005-evaluating}, originally distributed as an executable binary without source code.\footnote{\url{https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz}} A Python reimplementation, mweralign, was recently made available by~\namecite{post-hoang-2025-effects}, and is the one adopted in this work.
+For the sake of simplicity, we name it {\bf L-Segmenter}, where the {\bf L} highlights its \textit{intra-lingual} nature: both the generated hypothesis to be re-segmented and the reference text are in the same language (the target one, in this case).
+The method re-segments the hypothesis so that its Levenshtein distance from the reference is minimized.
 The optimal segmentation is searched through dynamic programming.
 Although it is widely adopted by the scientific community, the L-Segmenter algorithm is affected by an intrinsic limitation regarding unaligned boundary words~\cite{post-hoang-2025-effects}.
-The upper table of Figure~\ref{fig:resegExample} in Appendix D shows an example of L-Segmenter output, highlighting this problem.
+The upper table of Figure~\ref{fig:resegExample} in Appendix C shows an example of L-Segmenter output, highlighting this problem.

 The application of source-aware ST metrics extends the segmentation problem to include the source text, which, similar to the translation hypothesis, has to be aligned with the gold reference translation.
 However, when the source text is not available and needs to be generated with an ASR model, a cross-lingual approach is required to align synthetic transcripts in the source language with target language translations.
 A possible solution to this problem, out of the reach of the monolingual L-Segmenter, is shown in Figure~\ref{fig:re-seg}.
 The target text is first translated into the source language, segment by segment, by means of an MT model (back-translation).
 The source text produced by the ASR model is then aligned by means of L-Segmenter to the back-translation of the target, thus indirectly achieving the cross-lingual alignment.
 In the figure, we name this segmentation procedure as {\bf XL-Segmenter}, where {\bf X} emphasizes its cross-lingual nature.